Stephen Massey, Baron Massey of Hampstead: Career

 He first worked in the City in 1975, when as a seventeen year old, he dealt in Gilts on the floor of the exchange for Philips and Drew.
 He resumed his financial career after University with Prudential- Bache International in 1981.
 He joined as a trainee and became Chairman and Chief Executive in 2000.
 As president of the International and Global Derivatives division he had responsibility for all securities activities outside the US.

 In December 2003, he joined the Board of Eden Group, a stockbroking and asset management firm.
 In 2005, he founded Eden Financial, a spin off of Eden Group and became Executive Chairman and major shareholder.
 In 2012, Eden was acquired by Canaccord Genuity and Massey became Chairman of its wealth management division.
 In 2019, he became chairman of Canaccord’s capital markets and investment banking subsidiary.

 Personal

-He married Fiorella in 1984 and together have 3 children.
+He married Fiorella from Venice in 1984 and they have three children.
 He resides in Hampstead, London and Lacock, Wiltshire.